ibrahimghellab/TODO-List/README.md

 # 📝 React To-Do List

-To-Do List is my first react application, it is a web application that helps users manage their daily tasks efficiently 📝.
+To-Do List is my first react js project, it is a web application that helps users manage their daily tasks efficiently 📝.
 Users can add, view, and delete tasks with ease.
 The app features a clean and simple interface, making it easy to stay organized and focused on completing tasks.

 ## ✨ Features